H4HWV2011/msjarvis-public-docs/thesis/35-swarm-functions-and-eternal-watchdogs.md

 This chapter explains how Ms. Allis uses swarms of long-running functions and eternal watchdogs to keep a geographically-entangled AI system healthy, accountable, and aligned with Appalachian communities.

-- **P1 – Every where is entangled** by treating system health and governance as a distributed property: no single script or container “owns” safety or uptime.
-Watchdogs and swarm functions are spread across containers on `msallis-rebuild_qualia-net`, monitoring `msallis` GBIM, `gisdb` geodata, BBB filters, and constitutional guardianship in a way that reflects the interdependence of community systems.
+- **P1 – Every where is entangled** by treating system health and governance as a distributed property: no single script or container "owns" safety or uptime.
+Watchdogs and swarm functions are spread across containers on `msallis-rebuild_qualia-net`, monitoring `production msallis-db:5433` ★ GBIM, `forensic postgis-forensic:5452` ★ geodata, BBB filters, and constitutional guardianship in a way that reflects the interdependence of community systems.
+The `autonomous_learner` (~288/day commits, growing entanglement graph 11 nodes / 15 cycles at April 1) is itself watched: a commit gap > 48 hours is a governance-level alert, because the learning pipeline's silence means the system is growing less entangled with Appalachian reality, not more.
 - **P3 – Power has a geometry** by encoding power into visible, inspectable watchdogs rather than hidden cron jobs.
-Long-running guardians have explicit tasks, ports, and log targets; communities can see which watchdogs are responsible for which parts of Ms. Allis’s behavior.
+Long-running guardians have explicit tasks, ports, and log targets; communities can see which watchdogs are responsible for which parts of Ms. Allis's behavior.
+The Caddy `forward_auth` perimeter watchdog (OI-36-A CLOSED) is the outermost expression of this: it confirms HTTP 401 on unauthenticated `/chat` before any ensemble or governance logic is reached.
-- **P5 – Design is a geographic act** by making maintenance and self-healing responsive to community-specific infrastructure: PostGIS `gisdb` (45 GB / 548 tables), county-level services, and West Virginia connectivity constraints.
+- **P5 – Design is a geographic act** by making maintenance and self-healing responsive to community-specific infrastructure: `forensic postgis-forensic:5452` ★ (17 GB, 314 PostGIS tables), `local_resources` (207 items / all 55 WV counties), and West Virginia connectivity constraints.
+A PostGIS watchdog failure is not an abstract database outage — it means geographic queries about county boundaries, ZIP codes, and local resources are potentially returning stale or wrong answers to real people.
-- **P12 – Intelligence with a ZIP code** by ensuring that swarm functions respect local time, load, and infrastructure limits when scheduling heavy tasks such as RAG audits and GBIM migrations.
+- **P12 – Intelligence with a ZIP code** by ensuring that swarm functions respect local time, load, and infrastructure limits when scheduling heavy tasks such as RAG audits and GBIM migrations, and by checking `appalachian_english_corpus` (210 docs, 6-hour cron) freshness as a routine watchdog metric — a stale corpus is a ZIP-code-level intelligence failure.
-- **P16 – Power accountable to place** by logging all watchdog actions and swarm functions to durable audit stores (`allis-memory:8056`, `.jsonl` files, and PostgreSQL), so that communities can trace how Ms. Allis recovered from faults and enforced safety policies over time.
+- **P16 – Power accountable to place** by logging all watchdog actions and swarm functions to `allis-memory:8056` (8 mapped endpoints, survives restarts), `.jsonl` files, and PostgreSQL, so that communities can trace how Ms. Allis recovered from faults and enforced safety policies over time.
+The `/steg_report` and `/pia_window` endpoints make safeguard-specific watchdog events independently queryable.

 As such, this chapter belongs to the **Computational Instrument tier**: it describes concrete watchdogs and swarm functions that keep the Ms. Allis Steward System alive, safe, and auditable.